 All personnel generating, storing, or handling hazardous waste shall be trained on the hazardous waste prior to generating or handling this waste.

 Hazardous Waste training for operations personnel is located within the Hazardous Waste training course that is in ComplyND.
-Once the course is available it will be assigned.

 - Pickups include chemical, radioactive and biohazardous waste.